Clay Morrow: Season 1

-After the clubhouse is raided and Bobby is arrested for the murder of Brenan Hefner, Clay and Tig suspect Opie of being the witness who identified him.
-It was another person, however.
-When Opie turns up at the clubhouse, Tig checks his car for bugs and finds a microphone.
-He also finds a recording device in Opie's mobile phone.
-Both were planted by the ATF without Opie's knowledge.
-Clay and Tig then decide to kill him.
+However, ATF raids the clubhouse again after Bobby Munson is arrested for the murder of Oakland Seaport commissioner Brenan Hefner as a favor to the IRA.
+Clay and Tig mistakenly suspect Opie Winston of being the witness who identified him.
+Tig finds a recording device in Opie's mobile phone and truck, both planted by the ATF without Opie's knowledge.
+Clay gives the order for Tig Trager to kill Opie.

-Clay and Tig again meet with One-Niners' leader Laroy, and they discuss taking out the Mayans.
-They agree that the Sons would meet the Mayans for an arms deal and when they left, the Niners would eliminate the Mayans and take the guns as payment.
-However, when Clay, Tig, Opie and Jax meet Álvarez and his crew at a warehouse in Oakland, the Niners try to take out the Mayans and SOA.
-The group escapes, but a number of Mayans and Niners are killed in the shootout.
-Tig attempts to kill Opie during the havoc, but finds himself unable to do so.
-Later on at Jax's son Abel's homecoming party, Tig follows Opie's car home and shoot the driver dead.
-However, the driver is Opie's wife, Donna, who has switched vehicles with Opie.
-Just after Tig leave to kill Opie, Clay is approached by Wayne Unser and told that Opie is, in fact, not an informant and that the ATF has set him up.
-Clay tries to phone Tig to tell him, but Tig is not carrying his phone.
+Despite the apparent SOA-Mayan truce, Clay meets with the One-Niners street gang and they discuss driving the Mayans out of Oakland.
+They plan to have the Niners ambush the Mayans at an arms deal.
+However, when SAMCRO meets Álvarez and his crew at a warehouse in Oakland, the Niners try to take out both the Mayans and SAMCRO.
+Tig attempts to kill Opie during the chaos, but finds himself unable to do so.
+Later at Jax's son Abel's homecoming party, Tig follows Opie's truck and mistakenly kills Opie's wife, Donna.